CasEsselink/portfolio/ReadMe.md

 #### Docker
 Docker was definitely one of the things I have stuggled the longest with this semester.
 Setting it up for my frontend was easy, but because of mysql the backend wouldn't work.
 For now I have worked around it.
 Except for that, I think docker is an amazing tool.
 It makes gettting your code to a larger definitely very easy and fast.
 It will be a very usefull skill in the future.

+#### Gitrunner
+I researched gitrunners this semester.
+For my project this semester it was not realy worht the trouble, but that can be different in the future.